moormeierz/ETL_Project_final/README.md

 Using Quick Database Diagram tool, we created our Schema.
 We used Juptyer notebook to clean and organize our data.
 Finally, we imported our cleaned data in to Postgress tables; Hapiness_csv, country_info_API and economic_csv.
 Assigning Primary and Foreign keys to  country name to connect the tables.

 Challenges
-1. The original data source was on weather, however the weather API only allows to query 5 days of current temperature
+1. Our original idea was to compare a country’s happiness to its weather.
+First, we tried to use the openweather API.
+However, openweather only allows to query 5 days of current temperature.
-2. Selected a different weather source, Meteostat, with the goal to use the capital city json file as a list to run a loop.
-However, the API does not allow for fetching lists effectively
+2. Then, we selected a different weather source, Meteostat, with the goal to use the capital city json file as a list to run a loop.
+However, the API does not allow for fetching lists effectively.
+Also, it would have been difficult to compare weather on the country level.
+Therefore, we decided to compare country’s happiness with certain economic factors.
 3. Normalizing the data on country.
-We had created a 3rd table to normalize across happiness and population, as some key countries were being dropped (eg. Russia) due to naming differences.
-With the addition of a 3rd data source, this was more challenging.
-We chose to leverage list comprehension in Jupyter Notebook and drop the number of entries from 250 to 140 where all names were harmonized.
+One dataset contained 186 countries, one contained 156 countries, and another contained 250 entries.
+We used list comprehension to match country_name across the three datasets.
+We came up with a list of 140 countries.
+Then, we exported the data using the loc method.
+This is the final data that was put into our postgres server.

 Conclusion
 By merging these datasets, we could study: